food-drink

 At the Only You Hotel, Lolita Skyview has an infinity pool overlooking the city with multiple bars.
 There's also a gluten-free restaurant option.

-The rooftop pool adds a touch of luxury without feeling over the top.
+The pool adds a touch of luxury without feeling over the top.
+Great for an afternoon cocktail or a relaxed evening.
+Cocktails run 10 to 16 euros.

 H10 Croma Rooftop Bar

-At the top of the H10 Croma Hotel, this rooftop offers wide views over Malaga and a sleek, modern atmosphere.
-It's often less crowded on weekdays, making it a good choice when other spots are packed.
+The H10 Croma Hotel rooftop offers wide views over Malaga and a sleek, modern feel.
+It's often less crowded on weekdays, making it a smart pick when other spots are packed.

 Tips for Visiting Rooftop Bars in Malaga

-• Check for events: Many host live music, flamenco, or DJ nights.
-Check schedules in advance
+Many rooftops host live music, flamenco, or DJ nights.
+Check venue schedules in advance, especially during summer.
+La Terraza Molina Lario is the most reliable for live bands.

 Heidi